Derbs/OptiUI-Taggregator/README.md

 OptiUI-Taggregator
 ==================

-Single page application for managing a collection of tagged images; new developer test repository.
+Test for new OptiRTC UI developer; Single page application for managing a collection of tagged images

 Welcome